c-st/auto_areas/README.md

 # Auto Areas

-A custom component for Home Assistant for automatically setting up area-based automations.
+A custom_component for Home Assistant for automatically setting up area-based automations.

 Features:

-- auto-discovery based on area config.
-No configuration necessary
+- Auto-discovery based on area config.
+No configuration necessary.
-- turn lights on/off based on presence in an area
+- Turns lights on/off based on presence in an area.

 ## Configuration